gmtribe/launchpad-CCA/README.md

 event TickInitialized(uint256 price);
 ```

-**Implementation**: Bids are validated, funds transferred via Permit2 (or ETH), ticks initialized if needed, and demand aggregated.
+**Implementation**: Bids are validated, funds transferred via Permit2 (or ETH), ticks initialized if needed, and demand aggregated in Q96 format.

 ### Checkpointing

 The auction is checkpointed once every block with a new bid.
 The checkpoint is a snapshot of the auction state up to (NOT including) that block.
-Checkpoints are used to determine the token allocation for each bid.
-Checkpoints are created automatically when a new bid is submitted, but they can be manually created by calling the `checkpoint` function.
+Checkpoints determine token allocation for each bid.

 ```solidity
 interface IAuction {